 If your content violates our Community Guidelines, here’s how it affects your channel:

-> We understand mistakes happen and you don’t mean to violate our policies — that’s why the first violation is only a warning.
-Note that you’ll only be warned once.
+We understand mistakes happen and you don’t mean to violate our policies — that’s why the first violation is only a warning.
+Note that you’ll only be warned once, and this warning will remain on your channel.
 The next time your content is found to violate the Community Guidelines you'll get a strike.
 If you think we made a mistake, you can appeal the warning.

-> If we find your content doesn’t follow our policies for a second time, you'll get a strike.
+If we find your content doesn’t follow our policies for a second time, you'll get a strike.

 This means you won't be able to do the following for one week:

 - Create custom thumbnails or Community posts